Elliott-yzy/funform/README.md

   - If the age is 1, [year/years] is _"year"_, otherwise it is _"years"_.
   - If the graduation date is in the future, [graduate/graduated] is _"graduate"_, otherwise it is _"graduated"_.
   - [graduation date] is the `graduation date` in the format _"[3-letter month abbreviation] [DD] [YYYY]"_.
 For example, `25/06/2024` will show _"Jun 25 2024"_.
-    - You can find the expected 3-letter month abbreviation in the `Graduation Date` calendar dropdown.
+    - The 3-letter month abbreviations are Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, and Dec.
   - If `other` input field is invalid or empty, it does not need to be included in [favourite courses] and there is no invalid message for this.
   - If no course is selected (`other` input field is considered a course), [favourite courses] is _"I have no favourite course"_
   - If 1 course is selected (`other` input field is considered a course), [favourite courses] is _"my favourite course is [course1]"_